Get to Know Your Customers

 Google Search Console has some great information on how your business ranks for organic searches, what search terms people use, and what your click-through-rate (CTR or the number of times your business showed up in search results and someone clicked your link).
 Connecting Google Search Console to Google Data Studio allows you to view this information in a way that makes sense to you.
 You can also include charts and filtering not available in Google Search Console.

-Google My Business is a great way to improve the online presence of your business.
-Google My Business Insights provides you with information on when your business shows in Google Search results and when people click buttons or posts on your Google My Business listing.
+Google Business Profile is a great way to improve the online presence of your business.
+Google Business Profile Insights provides you with information on when your business shows in Google Search results and when people click buttons or posts on your Google Business Profile listing.
 Importing this data into Google Data Studio allows you to better understand when people view your business listing and how they engage with you.

 Facebook / Instagram